Bandvagn 206: Bv 206S

-The Bv 206S is an armoured personnel carrier variant of the bv 206, which provides protection from small arms fire for the occupants.
+Bandvagn 206 Skyddad (protected) is an armoured personnel carrier variant based on the bv 206 platform, which provides protection from shrapnel and small arms fire for the occupants.
 It is in service with the armed forces of France, Germany (379 bv 206D/S ordered), Spain, Netherlands, Italy (158 units), Sweden (93 units), Greece (Bv 208) and Singapore (300 units), which has replaced it with the Bronco All Terrain Tracked Carrier.

 An armored bv 206S ambulance of the German Army.

 Using a Steyr M1-"Monoblock" engine (6-cylinder, 130 kW), the vehicle can carry the driver and 12 combat-equipped troops — four in the front compartment and eight in the rear.
 The bv 206S can be underslung and airlifted by Boeing CH-47 Chinook and Sikorsky CH-53E Super Stallion helicopters or carried in the C-130 Hercules airplane, amongst others.

 Canadian troops taking part in Operation Anaconda in Afghanistan made good use of this vehicle, riding over rough mountainous terrain with full combat gear, allowing the men to avoid the exhaustion they would have felt moving on foot at such high altitudes and in such conditions.

 The UK is looking to replace its bv 206Ds by 2020.